jemcv/web/content/about.md

 +++

 #### Introduction
-I'm Jem, just a simple man whose dream and goal is to have a good life and to be knowledgeable in technology.
-I'm currently pursuing Bachelor of Science in Information Technology in a university.
+I'm Jem, just a simple man whose dream and goal are to have a good life and to be knowledgeable in technology.
+I’m currently pursuing a Bachelor of Science in Information Technology at a university.

 #### Operating System
 I'm using Arch Linux as my operating system on my laptop and Windows 11 on my desktop.